stephenlb/webrtc-sdk/README.md

         ssl           : true
     });

-    // When someone calls you
-    phone.receive(function(session){

-        // Session Connected
+    // When Call Comes In or is to be Connected phone.receive(function(session){

+        // Display Your Friend's Live Video
         session.connected(function(session){

-            // Display Your Friend's Live Video
             PUBNUB.$('video-out').appendChild(session.video);
         });

     });